ProvableHQ/welcome/documentation/developer/programming_model/01_token.md

 Token debit decrements a user's token balance by a value.

 To achieve this we:
-* Check the record has the correct token information.
+* Check that the record has the correct token information.
-* Check the record has the correct birth and death programs.
+* Check that the record has the correct birth and death programs.
 * Transfer the token value in the record to a new record.

 ### 1.2 Data